-- AE only: The camera varies exposure over a series of photographs. - Flash only: The camera varies flash level over a series of photographs. - WB bracketing: The camera creates multiple copies of each photograph, each with a different white balance (CII 151). - ADL bracketing: The camera varies Active D-Lighting over a series of photographs (CII 155).
+- AE only: The camera varies exposure over a series of photographs. - Flash only: The camera varies flash level over a series of photographs. - WB bracketing: The camera creates multiple copies of each photograph, each with a different white balance ( - 151).

-Exposure and Flash Bracketing
+II Exposure and Flash Bracketing